10 Corgi Fun Facts

 10 Fascinating Facts About Corgis

-2. The Cardigan Welsh Corgi is the oldest of the corgi breeds
+2. The Cardigan Welsh Corgi is the oldest of the Corgi breeds

 Cardigan Welsh Corgi is the oldest of the corgi breeds

-3. But the Pembroke welsh corgi also has a long history
+3. But the Pembroke Welsh Corgi also has a long history

 Pembroke Welsh Corgi

-4. Corgis were employed as shepherds
+4. Corgis were used as sheepdogs

-5. The corgi as a domestic dog
+5. The Corgi as a pet dog

 corgi as a domestic dog

-6. The corgi is smart
+6. The Corgi is smart

 The corgi is smart